andrewcannan/ColorMuse/readme.md

 | 8 | User | Save a generated palette to my account. | Organize and revisit my color inspiration  for future projects. |
 | 9 | User | View and manage my saved palettes within the app in a clear and concise manner. | Easily find and reuse color combinations that resonated with me. |
 | 10 | User | Delete saved palettes that are no longer needed. | Declutter my saved collection and maintain a focused workspace. |

+### Typography

+The choice of using Roboto for the main font and Poetsen One for the brand font is a strategic decision that combines readability, versatility, and brand personality.
+* Roboto is known for its clarity and readability across various digital platforms.
+Its clean and modern appearance ensures that text is easy to read, making it suitable for body text, headings, and other content.
+* Poetsen One is a display font with a bold and distinctive appearance.
+Its strong, condensed letterforms make it stand out and grab attention, making it ideal for branding elements such as logos, headers, or taglines.

 ## Features